GilbertMiao/ok_bot/README.md

   7. Open PR
   8. a hahahaha
   9. a good pr example
-  10. a bad pr example
+  10. a bad pr example, im bad and i made more commits after ok

 ## Installation